wigging/numerix/Sources/Numerix/Numerix.docc/Power.md

 # Power

-Power functions and operators for Vector and Matrix structures.
+Power functions and operators for Vector, Matrix, and ShapedArray structures.

 ## Overview

-Raise each element in a vector or matrix to the power of the given exponent.
+Raise each element in a vector, matrix, or shaped array to the power of the given exponent.
 An array of exponents is also supported.

 ## Topics